Lost-Outpost/thepath/README.md

 ## Community

-Support is offered in [The Lost Outpost](https://discord.gg/WF66mMu) server and in the [Issues](https://github.com/Lost-Outpost/dragonborn/issues) section of the Dragonborn GitHub.
+Support is offered in [The Lost Outpost](https://discord.gg/WF66mMu) server and in the [Issues](https://github.com/Lost-Outpost/thepath/issues) section of the The Path GitHub.
 If you have any questions following the add-on's instructions or if you find a typo or any other mistake in the documentation, feel free to report in The Lost Outpost Discord server's support channel.

-## Skyrim: Anniversary Edition

-This list requires anniversary edition and all creation club content.
-Make sure your game is fully up to date in Steam.
-It will automatically be patched by Wabbajack to work out of the box, but requires the latest game files.
-You _must_ download all the creation club content before installing.

 # Installation